SomdebDatta/Carnot_Tech/README.md

 # FastAPI

 Since I've used FastAPI to create the endpoints, it automatically creates the documentation (just like Swagger) of all the APIS.
-Just visit the link give in step 7.
+Just visit the link given in step 7.
 You can try out the APIs there itself!

 # API Sample Responses